GOLD COAST TABLE TENNIS

 SAM WAS A WINNER TO THE END - 12/9/81

-worked in the area for 41 years, mostly as a timber getter but also becoming involved in bridge-
+and worked in the area for 41 years, mostly as a timber getter but also becoming involved in

-1946, Stan and Olive moved to Ward St Southport and fourteen years later he began his own
+death.
+In 1946, Stan and Olive moved to Ward St Southport and fourteen years later he began

-engineering business.
-One of his cousins, former Gold Coast Mayor, Mr Alan Hollisdale, recalled that
+his own engineering business.
+One of his cousins, former Gold Coast Mayor, Mr Alan Hollisdale,

-old kitchen table under his Ward St house.
-By the early 50's his interest had grown so much that he
+a big old kitchen table under his Ward St house.
+By the early 50's his interest had grown so

 In 1967 he called a meeting under his house which resulted in the formation of the Gold Coast Table Tennis Association.
 It began with games being played on tables in individual homes.
 Then the association acquired some of its own tables and moved to a small church near the show grounds.
 The growth continued and the association moved to the old Labrador Community Hall.
 There two-weekly competitions were conducted on five tables, plus coaching for juniors on Saturdays.